hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/2-Log in and switch users in multiuser targets.md

 # user account
-every user in linux hat an associated account!
+every user in linux has an associated account!

 a user account maintains informations such as username and password